kataw/kataw/README.md

  });
 ```

-The returned CST tree can now be used as an AST, but note that the CST in Kataw contains more information that can be extracted from the CST node through
+The returned CST tree can now be used as an AST.

+> Note that the CST contains more information that can be extracted from the CST node's through
 [public API methods](https://github.com/kataw/kataw/tree/main/src/parser#public-api-methods-to-extract-info-from-cst-nodes).

 Many of these APIs have the advantage that they allow you to "retrieve" info that is not otherwise available with a standard AST parser.